mainstar123/jcode-react-form/README.md

   - Code formatting with Prettier.
   - Pre-commit hooks for enforcing coding standards.
   - Sanitization logic for form inputs to enhance security.
-  - Add Storybook for UI component documentation
+  - Storybook for UI component documentation